dimka90/lambdaclass_hacking_learning_path/README.md

 - [Guardian](https://hexdocs.pm/guardian/readme.html) An authentication library for use with Elixir applications.
 - [Waffle](https://hexdocs.pm/waffle/readme.html) Waffle is a flexible file upload library for Elixir with straightforward integrations for Amazon S3 and ImageMagick.
 - [Samly](https://hexdocs.pm/samly/readme.html) A SAML 2.0 Service Provider Single-Sign-On Authentication library.
 This Plug library can be used to SAML enable a Plug/Phoenix application.
 - [Broadway](https://hexdocs.pm/broadway/introduction.html) Broadway is a library for building concurrent and multi-stage data ingestion and data processing pipelines with Elixir.
 Broadway pipelines are concurrent and robust, thanks to the Erlang VM and its actors.
-It features:
 - [Propcheck](https://hexdocs.pm/propcheck/readme.html) PropCheck is a testing library, that provides a wrapper around PropEr, an Erlang based property testing framework in the spirit of QuickCheck.
 - [ExMachina](https://hexdocs.pm/ex_machina/readme.html) ExMachina makes it easy to create test data and associations.
 It works great with Ecto, but is configurable to work with any persistence library.
 - [Faker](https://hexdocs.pm/faker/readme.html) Faker is a pure Elixir library for generating fake data.